6 Applications: Explore

 6.2 Interactive R tutorials

-Navigate the concepts you’ve learned in this chapter in R using the following self-paced tutorials.
+Navigate the concepts you’ve learned in this part in R using the following self-paced tutorials.
 All you need is your browser to get started!

 You can also access the full list of tutorials supporting this book here.